Dan Forrest Breathes Life into “the breath of life”

 epilogue: time is (Henry van Dyke Jr., 1904)

-From the blog Wistful Wanderings–Yaddo; note the text of the poem on the last side of the image, which matches Forrest’s lyrics except for the final word “Eternity”; Forrest’s version is from the original poem.
+From the blog Wistful Wanderings–Yaddo; note the text of the poem on the left side of the image, which matches Forrest’s lyrics except for the final word “Eternity”; Forrest’s version is from the original poem.

 Time is